 intuition Amazon monitors and evolves its website to better serve customers and maximize sales.
 To decide which changes to make, analysts experiment with new designs, offers, recommendations, and links.
 Statisticians want to know how long you'll spend browsing the site and whether you'll follow the links or purchase the suggested items.
 As Ronny Kohavi, former director of Data Mining and Personalization for Amazon, said, "Data trumps intuition.
-Instead of using our intuition, we experiment on the live site and let our customers tell us what works for them "
+Instead of using our intuition, we experiment on the live site and let our customers tell us what works for them."

-A S Activity: Collect data in an experiment on yourself.
-With the computer, you can experiment on yourself computer, you can experiment on yourse and then save the data.
+A ctivity: Collect data in an experiment on yourself.
+With the computer, you can experiment on yourself and then save the data.
 Go on to the subsequent related activities to check your understanding.